Skip to main content

 Ignatian Fellowship

 The Ignatian Fellowship (IGF) offers SCU undergraduates the opportunity to deepen their commitment to social justice through an in-person community-based learning experience over the winter quarter.
-This Fellowship was created in 2020 and is inspired by the Jean Donovan Summer Fellowship which has been offered for over 20 years.
-Ignatian Fellows will participate in a fall quarter formation experience followed by weekly in-person work (~5 hrs/week) with a non-profit organization for weeks 1-9 of the winter quarter.
-Concurrent with their service work, Fellows participate in a twice-monthly reflective discussion group or ASCI course 98/198 course.
+This Fellowship was created in 2020 and is inspired by the Jean Donovan Summer Fellowship which has been offered for 25 years.
+Ignatian Fellows will participate in a fall quarter formation experience followed by weekly in-person work (5-7 hrs/week) with a non-profit organization for weeks 1-10 of the winter quarter.
+Concurrent with their service work, Fellows participate in a twice-monthly reflective discussion group.
+Priority for the Ignatian Fellowship is given to students that have not participated in Fellowships or Immersions through the Ignatian Center.

 Learning Objectives